 Cambo always replies to e-mails; Cambo replies to telephone calls.
 And Cambo follows up when they say they will do something.

-Cambo is a larger company that I expected
+Cambo BV is a larger company than I expected

 A visit to the world headquarters of Cambo was worth the time and the train fare.
 First, the company is larger than I expected.
 Second, they clearly have experience with how to design, engineer, and manufacture precision equipment.